-It may surprise you to learn that a thriving tourism business exists to convey people to Chernobyl, the site of the catastrophic 1986 nuclear reactor meltdown in Ukraine.
+It may surprise you to learn that a thriving business exists to convey tourists to Chernobyl, the site of the catastrophic 1986 nuclear reactor meltdown in Ukraine.

 More than 30 people died within days of acute radiation, about 4,000 died later of related cancers, and experts say the surrounding area won’t be fit for human habitation for 20,000 years.